 We use forward contracts designated as fair value hedges to hedge foreign currency risks for our investments denominated in currencies other than the U.S. dollar.
-Gains and losses on these contracts are recognized in "Interest and other income, net", along with the offsetting losses and gains of the related hedged items.
-We exclude changes in the time value for forward contracts from the assessment of hedge effectiveness.
-The notional principal of these contracts was \$1.2 billion and \$1.4 billion as of December 31, 2013 and June 30, 2014.
+We exclude changes in the time value for these forward contracts from the assessment of hedge effectiveness.
+The notional principal of these contracts was \$1.2 billion and \$1.4 billion as of December 31, 2013 and September 30, 2014.